sharoncornelius/idpf-specification/idpf_specification.md

 </tr>
 <tr class="header">
 <th><p>TX checksum support for most inner headers.</p>
-<p>Note : Those capabilities are relevant only for an SSO.
+<p>Note: Those capabilities are relevant only for an SSO.
 For LSO the
 packet checksums must be calculated by Device.</p></th>
 <th><em>VIRTCHNL2_CAP_TX_CSUM_L3_IPV4_IN0
 VIRTCHNL2_CAP_TX_CSUM_L4_IPV4_TCP_IN0